postgresml/postgresml/pgml-dashboard/content/blog/making-postgres-30-percent-faster-in-production.md

 ## Implementation

 PgCat implements an internal cache & mapping between clients' prepared statements and servers that may or may not have them.
-If a server has the prepared statement, nothing happens and PgCat forwards the `Bind (F)`, `Execute (F)` and `Describe (F)` messages.
+If a server has the prepared statement, PgCat just forwards the `Bind (F)`, `Execute (F)` and `Describe (F)` messages.
 If the server doesn't have the prepared statement, PgCat fetches it from the client cache & prepares it using the `Parse (F)` message.
 You can refer to [Postgres docs](https://www.postgresql.org/docs/current/protocol-flow.html) for a more detailed explanation of how the extended protocol works.

 An important feature of PgCat's implementation is that all prepared statements are renamed and assigned globally unique names.
 This means that clients that don't randomize their prepared statement names and expect it to be gone after they disconnect from the "Postgres server", work as expected (I put "Postgres server" in quotes because they are actually talking to a proxy that pretends to be a Postgres database).
-Typical errors from such clients when using a pooler like PgBouncer is `prepared statement "sqlx_s_2" already exists`, which is pretty confusing when you see it for the first time.
+Typical error when using such clients with PgBouncer is `prepared statement "sqlx_s_2" already exists`, which is pretty confusing when you see it for the first time.

 ## Metrics